5egeneral/compendium/_notes/20210726-Hiding Revised.md

 ***Advantage on Attacks.*** In combat, most creatures stay alert for signs of danger all around, so if you come out of hiding and approach a creature, it usually sees you.
 However, under certain circumstances, the DM might allow you to stay hidden as you approach a creature that is distracted, allowing you to gain advantage on an attack before you are seen (see “Being Detected” below).

 ***Attack Protection.*** A creature from which you are hidden has disadvantage on attack rolls against you, whether it can hear but not see you or is merely guessing your location.
-If you aren’t in the location the creature targets, it automatically misses, but it usually only knows that the attack missed, not that it guessed incorrectly.
+If you aren't in the location the creature targets, it automatically misses, but it usually only knows that the attack missed, not that it guessed incorrectly.

 ***Surprise.*** If you and your companions are hidden, you can gain surprise over unsuspecting foes that you initiate combat with.
 See Chapter 9 of the *Player's Handbook* (page 189) for the rules on being surprised.